str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Search is an integral part of AI.
 It helps in problem solving across a wide variety of domains where a solution isn’t immediately clear.
 You will implement several graph search algorithms with the goal of solving bi-directional search.

-### Due Date
+### Submission and Due Date

+Submit your code to bonnie for grading by running `submit.py`. **As per very assignment, you can find the output of all of your submissions on bonnie.udacity.com**

-This assignment is due on Bonnie and T-Square on September 24th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
+This assignment is due on Bonnie and T-Square on February 11th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
 The deliverables for the assignment are:

 • All functions completed in `search_submission.py`

+Only the final submission will be used for grading purposes.
+We cannot use your "best" submission out of all submissions.

 ### The Files